snykk/snykk/README.md

 - 🙎🏻‍♂️ I’m a College Student
 - 🤷🏻‍♂️ Pronouns He/Him
-- ☕ Currently ~~learning about Go and backend stuff~~ trying to comeback with Laravel
+- ☕ I'm on a journey to master the art of infosec
+- 🚀 Feel free to chat with me about web dev (escpecially backend stuff), and cybersec anytime!
 - 👨‍💻 CTF is Fum!

 <div>